jcklie/academic/content/authors/admin/_index.md

 ---

 Hi!
-I am Jan, a Ph.D. student at the [Ubiquitous Knowledge Processing (UKP) Lab](https://www.informatik.tu-darmstadt.de/ukp/ukp_home/index.en.jsp), Technical University of Darmstadt, Germany.
+I am Jan.
+I just defended my Ph.D. thesis which I conducted at the [Ubiquitous Knowledge Processing (UKP) Lab](https://www.informatik.tu-darmstadt.de/ukp/ukp_home/index.en.jsp), Technical University of Darmstadt, Germany.
 [My research](https://scholar.google.com/citations?user=H_SmU_IAAAAJ&hl=en) focuses on data annotation, especially improving annotation efficiency for NLP.
 As part of the [INCEpTION project](https://inception-project.github.io/), we build a batteries-included platform for text annotation.
 I also am an experienced software engineer, especially in backend development as well as a system architect and administrator.
 In my free time, I love to learn Mandarin.

 In addition to my current research, I am also available as an AI consultant.
 I have a strong background in data annotation including best practices, increasing annotation efficiency and quality, software backend engineering as well as building AI IT infrastructure.